How to prevent or fix a web browser being hijacked

-Unfortunately, many of the software programs designed to hijack a computer's browser are intentionally designed to be difficult to remove or detect.
+Unfortunately, many of the software programs used to hijack a computer's browser are intentionally designed to be difficult to remove or detect.
 Below are recommendations on how these programs can be prevented and removed.

-When installing free programs such as KaZaA, read the disclaimers and watch for additional programs that are being installed.
+When installing free programs, such as KaZaA, read the disclaimers and watch for additional programs that are being installed.
 Many times these programs are supported by automatically installing spyware programs.

 Restore browser settings

-- Visit an alternate safe site such as Computer Hope or Google.
+- Visit an alternate safe site, such as Computer Hope or Google.

-Spyware, Adware, and Malware detection and removal programs
+Spyware, adware, and malware detection and removal programs

 Many companies have developed programs that help prevent, detect, and remove infections related to browser hijacking.
 Below is a listing of a few of the programs you may want to consider.